mohammedsouleymane/logseq/pages/export.md

 		- ### 3. **Generalization Bounds via the VC Inequality**
 		- **Learning and Error Bounds:**
 		  The lecture builds the connection between VC dimension and generalization performance.
 If a hypothesis set has a finite VC dimension, then—despite variations in in-sample performance—the final hypothesis is guaranteed to generalize with high probability.
 		- **Key Inequality Components:**
+		  collapsed:: true
 			- **Epsilon (\(\epsilon\)) Tolerance:** Represents the allowable error margin between in-sample (training) error and out-of-sample (true) error.
 			- **Delta (\(\delta\))-Probability Language:** The VC inequality provides a bound on the probability that the difference between in-sample and out-of-sample errors exceeds \(\epsilon\).
 			- **Exponentially Decaying Factor:** The bound includes a term that involves a polynomial part (with degree roughly equal to the VC dimension) and a negative exponential of the number of samples.
+			  collapsed:: true
 				- With few samples, the bound is loose (i.e., the probability of a large error difference is high), but as the number of samples increases, the exponential decay ensures that this probability becomes very small.
 		- **Practical Implication:**
 		  There is a commonly cited rule of thumb: one should collect at least around 10 times the VC dimension in data points to achieve acceptable generalization performance.
 Although this is not a strict guarantee, it serves as a helpful guide in practice.